VirtoCommerce/vc-module-catalog-publishing/docs/index.md

 ```
 After that, your product completeness evaluator will be available in module's RESTful API and UI.

-In section below, we will consider only cases when you don't want *define your own* product completeness evaluation process (by creating your own implementation of `ICompletenessEvaluator` interface) and you want only *customize default* product completeness evaluation process used by your product completeness evaluator (inherit from `DefaultCompletenessEvaluator`).
-If you want to *define your own* product completeness evaluation process, then you may implement same extensibility logic as our:
+In the section below, we will consider only cases when you don't want to *define your own* product completeness evaluation process (by creating your own implementation of `ICompletenessEvaluator` interface) and you want only to *customize default* product completeness evaluation process used by your product completeness evaluator (inherit from `DefaultCompletenessEvaluator`).
+If you want to *define your own* product completeness evaluation process, then you can implement the same extensibility logic as ours:
 ```csharp
 public class CustomCompletenessEvaluator : ICompletenessEvaluator {